henriquekrah1/AI-Text-Model-Interface/README.md

 Troubleshooting
 Application Fails to Launch

  Ensure Python 3.12+ is installed.
     Run:

 	pip install -r requirements.txt

 If using a virtual environment, activate it first:

     venv\Scripts\activate   # Windows
     source venv/bin/activate  # Linux/Mac

-Model Fails to Load
+Model Fails to Load:

-    Make sure the selected model is a valid GGUF file.
+-Make sure the selected model is a valid GGUF file.
-    Adjust n_ctx and n_batch values in ai_chat_ui.py if memory issues occur:
+-Adjust n_ctx and n_batch values in ai_chat_ui.py if memory issues occur:

 	n_ctx = 4096  # Increase or decrease based on available RAM
 	n_batch = 2048  # Reduce if using CPU to avoid memory overload

 For GPU users, set:

 	n_gpu_layers = -1  # Enables full GPU offload

 For CPU users, try reducing: